Technical Resources

 Fully Functional for 14 Days

 Logs are a ubiquitous component of IT.
-They come in all shapes and sizes from a huge variety of sources and possible destinations.
+They come in all shapes and sizes from a wide variety of sources and possible destinations.
 But at the end of the day, all types of logging serve a fundamental role in a technological infrastructure: they allow a system to record information about its behavior to a persistent medium.
 People can then look at this information and reconstruct what happened so they can detect and fix whatever issues they might find.

 Logging is crucial in software development, so it’s vital to get it right.
 That’s easier said than done, unfortunately.
 Application logging—Python logging included—is riddled with traps you might fall prey to if you aren’t careful.